coderdave/react-native-website/docs/touchablehighlight.md

 ### `underlayColor`

 The color of the underlay that will show through when the touch is active.
+Defaults to black.

 | Type               | Required |
 | ------------------ | -------- |